CharlyWells/CharlyWells/README.md

 - 👋 Hi, I’m @Charlotte  Wellington
-- 👀 I’m interested in designing websites
+- 👀 I’m interested in front-end web development
 - 🌱 I’m currently reading Bsc.
-Information Technology at the University of Ghana  and  I am currently studying Java programming language
+Information Technology at the University of Ghana
 - 💞️ I’m looking to collaborate on bigger website projects
 - 📫 How to reach me wellingtoncharlottenaaodarley@gmail.com
 - I am currently studying git and github
+-  am also studying Java

 <!---
 CharlyWells/CharlyWells is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.